ehmicky/modern-errors/README.md

 throw new InputError('Could not read the file.', options)
 ```

-- A function call: last argument, using only the options for the specific plugin
+- A plugin method call: last argument, passing only that plugin's options

 ```js
 AnyError[methodName](...args, options[pluginName])